basicallydan/danhough.com/busking/index.markdown

 The highest "per hour" session I've ever done is £22.06.
 For a 37.5hr week, that would work out to a salary of £32k per annum.
 Not bad.
 But on the other hand, playing music solidly for 37.5 hours per week is not feasible.
 If I were to earn this salary as a busker, the income per session would need to be higher so I could pay for non-earning activities of practicing new songs, writing new material, finding pitches to play at and, frankly, giving my fingers and vocal chords a rest.

 One of my busking goals is to earn £100 for a single two-hour session.
 I'm a long way off, but I know it's doable.
 Some buskers I've spoken to say that this is not unusual for them.

+### Which pitches that you've played have the best acoustics?

+Southwark is great, because there's a huge hall and most of the foot traffic is nowhere near the pitch so it carries very far.
+That comes at a price though - less chance of a super-passive lazy tip.

+### Are there sockets for plugging in an amp, or does everything need it's own power?

+As far as I know, there aren't any pitches with sockets.
+I've never seen one, anyway.
+It's quite easy to find a battery-powered amplifier, thankfully.

+### Could two buskers share a pitch and perform together?

+I don't know!
+You'd probably have to ask permission first but it'd probably be okay.
+Your licence is basically valid based on the idea that your act is more-or-less what you auditioned with, so if you suddenly add another element to it which shakes it up it might be considered a breach of the rules.
+I can tell you confidently that bringing in another person who _doesn't_ have a licence would not be allowed, though.